Percelle Ascott: Career

 Ascott made his television debut as Wayne in the 2010 BBC Two television film Excluded and appeared as a guest lead in two episodes of Silent Witness.

 In 2010, Ascott and Wade were approached by Glen Murphy of Twist and Pulse to perform a comedy sketch at one of the duo's live shows.
 Here they met another act Dee Kaate, with whom they created the web series Mandem on the Wall.
 The trio were then cast in the E4 series Youngers with their Mandem on the Wall characters incorporated into the story.
 Mandem on the Wall culminated in a live performance at the Hackney Empire in 2015.

 From 2012 to 2014, Ascott starred in Russell T Davies and Phil Ford's CBBC science fiction series Wizards vs Aliens as Benny Sherwood, best friend of the main character Tom, who defends wizardkind and Earth against the Nekross.
 He made his feature film debut as Mike in the 2013 musical Beat Girl.
 He then had a supporting role as Ben in the drama film X+Y. He reunited with Wade and Kaate for The Weekend and the interactive online sci-fi Genesis.

 Ascott starred in the 2018 Netflix supernatural series The Innocents alongside Sorcha Groundsell and Guy Pearce.
 That same year, he appeared in the Doctor Who episode "The Battle of Ranskoor Av Kolos" and Rapman's web trilogy Shiro's Story with Wade.
 Ascott played Cleveland in Julian Kostov's The Dare and Jesse in series 3 of the Sky Atlantic police procedural Tin Star.

 Ascott has upcoming film roles in I Came By, Inner Bull, and Kukeri.

+Personal life

+In 2024, Ascott welcomed his daughter, Zuri.